Investing in Stocks for Retirement

 Investment Style

-Companies are often classified according to style—value or growth.
+Companies are often classified according to style: value or growth.
 Growth companies are typically expected to deliver profit growth rates above the average rate of broad economic growth.
-Value stocks are those that may be viewed as underpriced and depend more on macro-economic growth trends to drive profit growth.
+Value stocks are those that may be viewed as underpriced and more dependent on macroeconomic growth trends to drive profit growth.

 Market Capitalization

-Companies are further categorized according to their market capitalization or size.
-Market capitalization is calculated by taking the number of shares outstanding and multiplying that number by the company’s current stock price.
-Below is broad example of how companies might be broken down by size:
+Companies are further categorized according to their size, or market capitalization.
+Market capitalization is the number of outstanding shares multiplied by the company’s current stock price.
+The following is a broad example of how companies might be broken down by size:

 • Mega-Cap: Companies with market capitalization of over $100 billion